GSK launches big study to test new injection for HIV prevention

-LONDON GlaxoSmithKline said on Tuesday its HIV unit ViiV Healthcare had started a large study to test an experimental long-acting injection for preventing the virus that causes AIDS.
+LONDON (Reuters) - GlaxoSmithKline said on Tuesday its HIV unit ViiV Healthcare had started a large study to test an experimental long-acting injection for preventing the virus that causes AIDS.

 Reuters reported last month that the pre-exposure prophylaxis (PrEP) study with cabotegravir was about to start.